Infineon/mtb-example-wifi-secure-tcp-client/README.md

  1.3.0   | Updated to add link-local IPv6 support.
  2.0.0   | Major update to support ModusToolbox&trade; software v2.2, added support for new kits.<br />Added soft AP Wi-Fi interface mode<br /> This version is not backward compatible with ModusToolbox&trade; software v2.1.<br /> Updated to support FreeRTOS v10.3.1
- 2.1.0   | Updated to FreeRTOS v10.4.3 <br> Added support for new kits
+ 2.1.0   | Updated to FreeRTOS v10.4.3 <br> Added support for new kits 3.0.0   | Updated to support ModusToolbox™ software v2.4 <br> Added support for new kits <br> Updated the BSPs to v3.X

 <br>
 ---------------------------------------------------------